evgkirov/stora-debian-install/README.md

 This way Debian will speak your mother tongue.
 The output shoud look like [this](http://pastebin.com/hTR01wUh).

 It's time to install the kernel.
+You can [build your own kernel](https://github.com/kirov/stora-debian-kernel) if you want.

     cd /root
     rm -f /etc/blkid.tab